Career Boundaries: When to Say Yes, How to Say No in Business Settings

-I spent one evening last week with a group of dynamic, smart businesswomen, all entrepreneurs.
-I cannot stop reflecting on one of their questions, “What is the best way to say no in business?”
+I spent one evening last week with a group of dynamic, intelligent businesswomen, all entrepreneurs.
+One of their questions during our chat over dinner was, “What is the best way to say no in business?”

-Fact.
-As of this morning, there were eight billion Google searches for – “How to say No in Business”
+As of this morning, there were eight billion Google searches for – “How to say No in Business.”

 The struggle to say no is real and is quickly confirmed with very little research.

-I’ve read about blaming “saying no” on your workload or this token of advice, “it’s important to recognize the difference between an opportunity and a distraction.”
-Okay.
-Yes.
-Got it.
-You can consider those options, but they don’t work as well for me as I find other approaches more sincere.
+I’ve read about blaming “saying no” on your workload.
+There was also this quote that I found: “it’s important to recognize the difference between an opportunity and a distraction.”
+You can consider those options, but they don’t work as well for me as I find other approaches more sincere and easier to remember than the ones that can be made up as an excuse.

-Open and honest, I do think women have more challenges saying no because we tend to think we can always do just one more thing.
+I do think women have more challenges saying no because we tend to think we can always do just one more thing.
 We’re famous for multi-tasking.
-How many times has this happened to you, your plate is full, you add one more thing and then you have the overwhelm of not knowing just exactly how you are going to get it all done?
-We also tend to put others needs before our own.
-Also, as women, we want to be likable.
+How many times has this happened to you?
+Your plate is full, you add one more thing, and then you have the overwhelm of not knowing how you are going to get it all done?
+We also tend to put others’ needs before our own.

 Before we talk more about saying no, let’s explore and understand why it is that we say yes.
-It can be for many reasons, here are the most common ones.
+It can be for many reasons; here are the most common reasons we say yes when we should say a slow yes or quick no in business settings:

 - We say yes to avoid conflict